jfrog/log-analytics-prometheus/README.md

    After adding both `Loki` and `Prometheus` Data Sources your "Configuration" -> "Data Sources" page should look like the following:
    ![datasource](images/DataSourceAddition-02.jpeg)

-## Grafana Dashboard
+## Artifactory and Xray Grafana Dashboards

-Example dashboards are included in the [grafana directory](grafana).
-These dashboards needs to be imported to the grafana.
+Example dashboards are included in the [grafana](grafana) directory.
+These dashboards need to be imported to Grafana.
 These include:

 - Artifactory Metrics and Log Analytics Dashboard [Download Here](grafana/ArtifactoryLogAnalyticsAndSystemMetrics.json)
+- Artifactory Application Metrics (Open Metrics) Dashboard [Download Here](grafana/ArtifactoryMetrics.json)
 - Xray Metrics and Log Analytics Dashboard [Download Here](grafana/XrayLogAnalyticsAndSystemMetrics.json)

 After downloading the dashboards go to "Dashboards" -> "Import":